AnotherKamila/bc-thesis/src/3-protocol.md

 Table: `ASK` request

-Whether access should be granted is a function of identity, time and the PoA's type.
-In this case, this card's identity, the current (server) time and the type of the PoA associated with this controller are used.
+Whether access should be granted is a function of identity, time and PoA (for details see chapter \ref{rules}).
+In this case, this card's identity, the current (server) time and the PoA associated with this controller are used.

 **OK response:**

 Field       Type         Description
 ----------  -----------  -------------------------------------------------
-allow       boolean      should we grant access?
+allowed     boolean      do we allow access?

 Table: `ASK OK` response

 ### `ECHOTEST`: echo for testing purposes

-Echoes the response body.
+Echoes the request body.
 This is helpful in integration testing.
 Live deployments are recommended to run a process that will act as a controller sending `ECHOTEST` (and possibly other) requests and report any problems.
 (Such a process is run by default -- see section \ref{deadaux}.)

 Packet format